PaulBouchier/six_can/aider_can_chooser.md

 4. Create a 'main()' function

-Create a main that helps test the class by looping forever, printing (x,y) for all the tracked cans every 5 seconds, ordered by increasing x within increasing y.
+Create a main that helps test the class by instantiating a node, instantiating this class and passing it the node reference, then looping forever, printing (x,y) for all the tracked cans every 5 seconds, ordered by increasing x within increasing y.
 If there are no tracked cans and the class raises an exception, catch it and print "No Cans"

 5. Update build files